welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 ### Drawbacks

 Let's start with drawbacks here because there is one main drawback that's
 obvious: complexity.
-Asynchronous reports are–without a doubt–more complex to implement.
+Asynchronous reports are, without a doubt, more complex to implement.

 On top of that, they are a bit harder to consume.
 You may be doing yourself a